ilia-fischer/dataex-api/README.md

 To run install nodejs and MongoDB dependencies.
 The API expects fintech database to be pre-created.
 MongoDB Server is expected locally.
 See the connection string in the db file.

-Uses Google Cloud Platform Natural Language API : https://cloud.google.com/nodejs/docs/reference/language/1.1.x/
+Uses Google Cloud Platform Natural Language API : https://cloud.google.com/nodejs/docs/reference/language/1.1.x/.
+Access to NLP is via HTTP rather than @gooogle-cloud module because the former allows us to supply an API key otherwise we need to use a credentials file.

-Note that an API key is used to authenticate to Google Cloud.
+This API key is used to authenticate to Google Cloud.
 This key is currently hard coded in google_nlp.js.
 (You can also use an environment variable
 GOOGLE_APPLICATION_CREDENTIALS to point to a downloaded credentials file.)

 see : https://cloud.google.com/docs/authentication/production

+Added mocha test infrastructure see: https://semaphoreci.com/community/tutorials/getting-started-with-node-js-and-mocha

 The following node npm dependencies need to be installed from the project directory: